anhOfTheStars/RL-Course-MATLAB/README.md

 # RL Course MATLAB
- Reinforcement Learning (RL) Course in MATLAB with exercises and solutions

 This repository provides complimentary coding exercises and solutions for [RL Learning Roadmap][11].
 The coding exercises format is based on the awesome [WildML Learning Reinforcement Learning course][3] by [Denny Britz][6].
 Exercises focus on implementing algorithms (the meat of RL).